Suppressing secondary shock waves in jam-absorption driving via string-stable support vehicles: Results

-As shown in Fig.~\ref{fig:k_t_total_f_total_ittc}(d), $T_{\rm TC, inv}$ in the JAD-Support scenario was smaller than that in the JAD-only scenario for $100 \le N_{\rm st} \le 1000$.
+As shown in Fig.~\ref{fig:k_t_total_f_total_ittc}(d), $T_{\rm TC, inv}$ in the JAD-Support scenario was smaller than that in the JAD-only scenario for $100 \le N_{\rm st} \le 1000$ (e.g., by $1871$ ($37.0\%$) for $N_{\rm st} = 100$ and $545$ ($10.8\%$) for $N_{\rm st} = 1000$).
 This relation occurred because the SVs decreased the occurrence of high-collision-risk situations, such that vehicles approached virtually or completely stopped vehicles in front of them.
-As $N_{\rm st}$ increased, $T_{\rm TC, inv}$ in the JAD-Support scenario increased monotonically and approached that in the JAD-only scenario for the following reasons.
+As $N_{\rm st}$ increased, $T_{\rm TC, inv}$ in the JAD-Support scenario tended to increase monotonically and approached that in the JAD-only scenario for the following reasons.
 First, as $N_{\rm st}$ increased from 100 to 600 (i.e., as $k$ decreased from 11 to 1), the capability of the SVs to stabilize platoon P deteriorated, as shown in Fig.~\ref{fig:gain}(b).
 Second, as $N_{\rm st}$ increased from 100 to 1000, the number of vehicles following the SVs (i.e., vehicles reducing their own collision risks owing to SD) decreased.